phpmyadmin/phpmyadmin/doc/faq.rst

 5.6 In Internet Explorer 5.0, 5.5 or 6.0, I get an error (like "Page not found") when trying to modify a row in a table with many columns, or with a text column
 ----------------------------------------------------------------------------------------------------------------------------------------------------------------

-Your table neither have a primary key nor an unique one, so we must use a long :abbr:`URL (Uniform Resource Locator)` to identify this row.
-There is a limit on the length of the :abbr:`URL (Uniform Resource Locator)` in those browsers, and this not happen in Netscape, for example.
+Your table neither have a primary key nor an unique one, so we must use a long :term:`URL` to identify this row.
+There is a limit on the length of the :term:`URL` in those browsers, and this not happen in Netscape, for example.
 The workaround is to create a primary or unique key, or use another browser.

 .. _faq5_7: